Stamford Bridge (bridge)

 In 1727, a new bridge was constructed, a further 150 m downstream, where the river is narrower but deeper.
 It was designed by William Etty.
 It is built of stone, with three arches: a wider central arch, and narrower north and south arches which are usually dry.
 There are narrow refuges, formerly for pedestrians, and a stone parapet.

 In 1765, the road became a turnpike, and it was tolled until 1812.
 Its southern span was widened in the 19th century.
-It has been grade II* listed since 1952, and was formerly also a scheduled ancient monument.
+It has been grade II* listed since 1952, and was formerly also a scheduled monument.
 The bridge now carries the A166 road, from York to Bridlington.
 In 1967, a steel footbridge was constructed alongside the road bridge.

 The bridge was damaged after a number of traffic strikes and was closed for a number of weeks in 2024 to undergo repairs to the stone parapets.
 Traffic bollards were also installed to prevent further collisions.